Erynnis tristis

-Erynnis tristis, commonly known as the mournful duskywing, is a species of spread-wing skipper in the butterfly family Hesperiidae.
-It is found in Central America, North America, and South America.
+Erynnis tristis, commonly known as the mournful duskywing, is a species of spread-wing skipper in the butterfly family Hesperiidae that is commonly found in North America in oak woodlands.
 It is mottled brown with a white fringe on the hind wings.
-It appears similar to the funereal duskywing, but the mournful duskywing is more likely to appear in urban areas.
-The larva feeds on young oaks while adults nectar from a variety of wild and garden flowers.
+It is commonly mistaken for Erynnis funeralis due to both species having a white fringe on the hindwing.
+Erynnis tristis relies heavily on a variety of oak species as a hostplant, where the larvae feed on oak while the adults nectar from a variety of wild and garden flowers.
+This butterfly mates through hill-topping, where males perch on various objects to attract females.